 The same thing happens with the bearish pin bars that form during up-trends.
 When the market is in an up-trend the majority of bearish pin bars that form have formed because the bank traders are taking profits off the buy trades they’ve got placed.
 The bearish pin bars are unlikely to cause the market to reverse, because the bank traders still want the market to continue trending higher.

-Step 2: Identify The Pin Bar And Enter The Trade
+Step 2: Enter The Trade

 Once you’ve identified a pin bar has formed in the market the next thing to do is enter your trade.

 All pin bar trades must be entered using market orders.
 A market order is where your trade will be placed as soon as you click the “Place Trade” or “Execute Order” button on your brokers trading platform.
 A lot trading guides I’ve seen teach people to enter pin bar trades using pending orders placed either at the low or high of the pin bar once the pin has formed in the market.
 In my opinion this is an inferior method of entry due to the fact your trade is only going to be placed if the market manages to break through the high or low pin.
 There are lots of times when the market will not break through the high or low of the pin before reversing.
 In situations like this you will have to sit and watch as a trade you could have been had you used a market order goes on to be a profitable trade without you, all because you used a pending order to enter your trade.